offendingcommit/valdris/Lore/Social Hierarchy.md

 ---

-The social structures of [[Valdris]] reflect eight centuries of adaptation to a world shaped by the vanished [[Architect Ruins|Architects]].
+The social structures of [Valdris](Valdris.md) reflect eight centuries of adaptation to a world shaped by the vanished [Architects](Architect%20Ruins.md).
 From the crown-gear wearing nobility of the eastern kingdoms to the merit-based councils of western republics, each society has developed unique hierarchies that determine power, wealth, and status.
-Yet beneath these political divisions runs a common thread—the ability to understand, activate, and control [[Architect Ruins|Architect]] technology remains the ultimate measure of worth across the continent.
+Yet beneath these political divisions runs a common thread—the ability to understand, activate, and control [Architect](Architect%20Ruins.md) technology remains the ultimate measure of worth across the continent.

 ## The Great Stratification